wonderfulidea/shadow-remix/docs/Backend_Setup.md

 ## Hosting the Shadow Remix Web App

 The contents of [app][app] (just index.html and the `dist` folder) can be hosted online to provide a publicly accessible version of the shadow remix web app.
 The web app will does not communicate with the server, so it does not need to be recompiled with your keys.
-We are also hosting a version at []().## TODO: add link.
+We are also hosting a version at [apps.wonderfulidea.co/shadow-remix/app/](https://apps.wonderfulidea.co/shadow-remix/app/).

 ## Hosting Private Admin Server